ikeike443/decK-action/README.md

 With decK, you can manage the configutaions of your Kong instance in a declarative manner.  -- a.k.a.
 GitOps

-This action is meant for your convinience to easily create your CI/CD piplines for your Kong configutations.
+This action is meant for your convinience to easily create your CI/CD pipelines for your Kong configutations.

 Let's start GitOps with decK and GitHub Actions!